23 Apr Galactogogues – Do They Increase Breastmilk Supply?

 Before you start taking galactogogues to increase milk production, it is important that mums are evaluated and get breastfeeding counseling by an expert first.
 Ideally, this should be a lactation consultant, who can help her to identify what’s wrong in the breastfeeding process.
 There are many reasons why a mum’s milk supply might be low and using herbal galactogogues could just be a coverup of a current problem which won’t get solved by the use of them.

-However, if you do still want to start trying lactation teas or cookies with galactagogues, contact me, as I am a stockist of Totally Devoted’s delicious all natural Lactation Teas and Feeding Cookies – wheat/dairy/egg free and free of refined sugars and preservatives.
+However, if you do still want to start trying lactation teas or cookies with galactagogues, contact me, as I am a stockist of the Yummy Mummy Food Company’s delicious all natural Lactation Teas and Feeding Cookies – wheat/dairy/egg free and free of refined sugars and preservatives.
 Perfect for those with allergies and intolerances.

 As the Academy of Breastfeeding Medicine says: “(…) when intervention is indicated for the dyad, modiﬁable factors should be addressed: comfort and relaxation for the mother, frequency and thoroughness of milk removal, and underlying medical conditions.”